List of cases affected by the Kho Jabing case: The re-trial of Norasharee bin Gous (5 August 2019)

 The second application to be granted to reopen the case through the Kho Jabing principle belongs to Norasharee bin Gous, an alleged drug trafficker on death row for abetment of capital drug trafficking.

 Norasharee was arrested in July 2015 and charged with instigating drug trafficker Mohamad Yazid bin Md Yusof to traffic in not less than 120.90g of diamorphine on 23 October 2013.
 Together with Yazid and another alleged mastermind Kalwant Singh a/l Jogindar Singh, Norasharee was brought to trial in the High Court.
 Yazid alleged that Norasharee had personally met him at Vivo City on 23 October 2013 and told him to collect the drug bundles from a Malaysian courier, to which Norasharee denied and claimed in his defence that he had met up with a colleague at Marina Keppel Bay for lunch at Vivo City.
 However, on 1 June 2016, the High Court found that Yazid was a truthful witness and hereby rejected Norsharee's defence and therefore convicted him as charged.
 Since Norasharee was not a courier, he was sentenced to death.
-Similarly, Kalwant was also sentenced to death while in contrast, Yazid receives a certificate of substantive assistance and thus sentenced to life imprisonment and 15 strokes of the cane for his crime.
+Similarly, Kalwant was also sentenced to death while in contrast, Yazid received a certificate of substantive assistance and thus sentenced to life imprisonment and 15 strokes of the cane for his crime.
+His sentence was backdated to the date of his arrest and has the possibility of parole after 20 years.

-Norasharee and Kalwant both appealed against their sentences.
+Norasharee and Kalwant both appealed their sentences.
 While the Court of Appeal granted Kalwant's request to adduce further evidence to support his case in midst of dismissing his appeal, they agreed with the High Court's findings in Norasharee's case and thus rejected his appeal on 10 March 2017.
 Norasharee's appeal for clemency was also rejected.
 Kalwant, a native of Cameron Highlands, also exhausted his appeals and executed on 7 July 2022.